-A few days ago, you signed Statutory Declaration to say that you are willing to be honest and not mislead the process.
-Now, that the day has arrived, imagine sitting in front of an Intelligence Officer for a few hours for a chat.
+Let’s say that a few days ago, you signed Statutory Declaration to say that you are willing to be honest and not mislead the process.
+Now, that the day has arrived – imagine sitting in front of an Intelligence Officer for a few hours for a chat.

 It turns out that the ‘Intel Officer’ has been hired by the recruitment agency or the employer.
 Congratulations – you have been short-listed.
 It’s the dream job.

 The Intel Officer assures you that your answers will never go back to the employer.
 There’s a preamble, then the questions start.
 Icebreaker: tell me about your life – where you grew up, your family structure and then on to different topics – jobs, travel, finances.
 The Intel Officer has heard it all before – nothing is a shock – and you don’t hold back.
 Some of the questions seem insignificant to you, other questions lead to deeper questions – needing more detail about the events, people, places.

 You finish the interview & leave.
 You’ve been open, full, frank, truthful – no regrets.
 You know that this is the new pre-employment reality — your life: activities, associations, motivations are all placed into a well-defined grid of community expectations.

 More than 430,000 people have undergone this type of questioning before.
 Most pass.
 Some do not.
 Some can’t be trusted, some are dishonest and can’t or won’t change.
 Some are struggling with other issues in their life that leave them vulnerable to be coerced, or the temptation to do the wrong thing is too strong.

 The Intel Officer, known in the industry as an Assessing Officer, Suitability Assessor, or a Vetting Officer provides a very high level recommendation about your suitability: Favourable, Caution, Adverse.